 Without the cooperation of all sides, relocation cases tend to be time consuming and very complex.
 Outside experts tend to need time to evaluate the children and the parties and the Courts have a special interest in "getting it right" as the children lives may be permanently altered by the proposed move.

-Our attorneys are well versed in the nuances of handling "relocation" and complex visitation cases in both New York and New Jersey.
+Our attorneys and Family Mediators are well versed in the nuances of handling "relocation" and complex visitation cases in both New York and New Jersey.

 Visit our FAQs page for additional information.

 In New Jersey: Bergen, Essex, Hudson, Hunterdon, Middlesex, Monmouth, Morris, Ocean, Passaic, Somerset, Union, and other surrounding counties.

 In New York: Bronx, Kings (Brooklyn), Monroe, Nassau, New York (Manhattan), Orange, Richmond (Staten Island), Suffolk, Queens, Westchester, and other surrounding counties.